danlmarmot/ansible-role-consul/ReadMe.md

 1. Change your directory into 'examples'
 1. Run the 'install_role_requirements.sh' script.
 This add any additional role dependencies.
 1. Run 'vagrant up' to bring up the VM.

+#### Verifying the Consul UI
+Consul UI works over Consul's HTTP bindings, which are localhost only.
+You can use SSH to make a little tunnel over to a Vagrant box, though--to do that, use this command:

+    vagrant ssh node00 -- -L 8500:127.0.0.1:8500

+Then in a browser on your Vagrant host, go to `http://127.0.0.1:8500/ui/` to see the Consul UI.

 ### Additional notes